 - 1. We ask the Governor and his or her administration to utilize the principles of open government, public participation and consideration of personal knowledge and integrity when considering candidates solicited from community and civic organizations for appointments to various boards and commissions. - 2.
-We support legislation that would limit the Governor's emergency orders under RCW 43.06.220 (1) (h) to 30 days unless further authorized by the legislature or if the legislature is not in session, by the unanimous

-- approval of the leaders of both parties in the state house and senate.
+We support legislation that would limit the Governor's emergency orders under RCW 43.06.220 (1) (h) to 30 days unless further authorized by the legislature or if the legislature is not in session, by the unanimous approval of the leaders of both parties in the state house and senate.
 (2023) - 3.
-We urge the review and repeal of obsolete laws. - 4.
+We urge the state legislators and state government agencies to periodically review state laws and repeal those declared obsolete.
+(2024) - 4.
 We support legislation outlining the steps necessary to create new county governments when the appropriate signature requirements have been met. - 5.
-We urge lawmakers to make changes to the current Washington State Adverse Possession law to better protect the owners of real property from the unjust taking of one's property.
-(2017) This should include: - a.
+We urge lawmakers to make changes to the current Washington

+State Adverse Possession law to better protect the owners of real property from the unjust taking of one's property.
+(2017) This should include:

+- a.
 Trespassers must believe they own the property in question. - b.
 The use of someone's property for grazing of livestock does not justify a reason to take possession of the property. - 6.
 We support an amendment to the State Constitution establishing a Permanent Savings Fund into which a small percentage of state revenue will be consistently deposited, with only the earnings on said fund investments to be available for spending.
 The investment priority of the principal shall be in bonds issued by local governments in the State of Washington.
 (2010)